2mal3/2mal3s-Recipes/README.md

 - wood can be cut in the stonecutter
 - recipes for quicker crafting for example sticks, chests, minecarts
 - coloured concrete can be recoloured
--dye can be mixed more and made from more resources
+- dye can be mixed more and made from more resources
 - some small recipes are shapeless

 ## Technical Notes